ofmooseandmen/dpll/README.md

 present in any other clause of the formula, then `x` is optimized away and therefore its value is irrelevant - i.e. it could be `true` or `false`.

-Two variable selection modes are available for the *splitting rule*:
+Two mode for selecting variables in order to apply the *splitting rule* are available.

 1. random selection amongst unassigned variables; enabled by default or by calling #randomVariableSelection